electronicayciencia/ATECC608-Tools/README.md

 ## Tools list

-Primitives (simple commands):
+### Primitives (simple commands)

+Asimmetric encryption:

+- `genecckey`: Create an ECC private key and store it in the given slot.

+Simmetric encryption:

 - `aes_decrypt`: AES128 decrypt a block using a key in a given slot.
 - `aes_encrypt`: AES128 encrypt a block using a key in a given slot.
-- `check_mac`: Issue a Check MAC command that can also be used to authorize a key.
 - `derivekey`: Create a new key from a parent, itself and tempkey.

+Hash:

 - `gendig`: Issue a gendig-data command with the specified slot.
+- `mac`: Generate a MAC of the TempKey + Slot Key
+- `sha`: Calculate SHA256 of the message.

+Utilities:

 - `load_tempkey`: Load TempKey with a given value.
-- `mac`: Generate a MAC of the TempKey + Slot Key
 - `nonce_rand`: Generate a random nonce with a challenge.
 - `random`: Retrieve a random number (or `FF FF 00 00 ...` if unlocked)
 - `read_slot`: Read the first 32 bits from a data slot (cleartext)
 - `serial`: Get the chip's serial number.
-- `sha`: Calculate SHA256 of the message.
 - `state`: Display device internal state.
 - `write_8`: Write data in slot 08.
 - `write_enc`: Write data using a writing key.
 - `write_slot`: Write 32 bytes of data to any slot.

-Use cases (multiple commands):
+### Use cases (multiple commands)

 - `auth_aes_dec`: Decrypt a block of data using a secret symmetric key that requires Authorization
 - `auth_aes_enc`: Encrypt a block of data using a secret symmetric key that requires Authorization